IntensiveCoLearning/Ethereum-Protocol-Fellowship/dixia.md

 Execution layer validate cryptographic perspective of safty and together with consensus layer it make sure the validation rule (cryptographic rule ) are follow (safty) and working (liveness)?

+### 2025.02.13

+read more about fork choice rules particular about casper & LMD GHOST

 <!-- Content_END -->